sukuna28/Zango/CONTRIBUTING.md

 This command generates the build and places it inside the `backend/src/zango/assets/app_panel/js` directory of Zango.

-Once the build is generated, update the build number in the following file:
+Once the build is generated, update the build version in the following file:
 `backend/src/zango/apps/shared/tenancy/templates/app_panel.html`

-6. Collecting Static Build for Your Project
+4. Collecting Static Build for Your Project

 Before testing the build, collect the static files for your project.
 Ensure your project is already created and your environment is activated.